Sarai Kharbooza: History

-The Gakhars, Persian immigrants who ruled the Potohar region from the 10th to the 16th century, are credited with building Sarai Kharbuza.
-The exact construction date is unknown, but such inns were typically spaced about every 20 kilometers along the Grand Trunk Road, established by Emperor Sher Shah Suri.
+The Gakhars, who ruled the Pothohar region during the Mughal period, are credited with building Sarai Kharbuza.
+The exact construction date is unknown, but such inns were typically spaced about every 20 kilometers along the Grand Trunk Road, established by emperor Sher Shah Suri.

-Mughal Emperor Jahangir documented his stay there in 1605 in his autobiography, Tuzk-e-Jahangiri.
+Mughal emperor Jahangir documented his stay there in 1605 in his autobiography, Tuzk-e-Jahangiri.

 The structure, originally a square with each side measuring 400 feet, was built from bricks and sandstone.
 It included separate living quarters and courtyards for men and women, a mosque, a market, and a hamam (bathhouse).
 The primary courtyard featured a spring well for water supply.

 The most significant remains of the hamam are a water heater and a round water tank constructed from small bricks, with an interior copper lining.
 The mosque within the complex has expanded over time, reflecting the area's population growth.
 The sarai's architecture, consisting of cells (khanahas), stalls, and storage spaces, catered to the diverse needs of its travelers.